 - Most of those people never reach the checkout stage, many more abandon their cart without ever getting there.

-- Normal cart recovery emails only send to people who abandon their checkout.
+- Normal abandoned cart recovery emails only send to people who abandon their checkout, so abandoned checkout recovery efforts only solve part of the problem.

-- Combining continuous list growth efforts with an abandoned cart strategy increases your pool of recipients for cart recover emails.
+- Combining continuous list growth efforts with an abandoned cart strategy increases your pool of recipients for cart recovery emails and improves conversion rates.

 Below is a video on the eCommerce Dirty Secret for Cart vs Checkout Abandonment;